Quisui/buckhill-challenge/README.md

 # Swagger 🍵
 ### Swagger has been implemented for some of the endpoints - Just for the features that I did for the challenge
 *I Didn't implement the whole document.*
-For further documentation go to your localhost/api/v1/documentation or if you're using the docker container is http://localhost:8085/api/v1/documentation or depending on your port change it.
+For further documentation go to your localhost/api/v1/documentation or if you're using the docker container is http://localhost:8085/api/v1/documentation or depending on your port change it. <br>
+AUTH TOKEN NEEDS TO BE: **Bearer** "token from login"